tommasop00/EasyBank/test/lib/googletest/docs/primer.md

 To create a test:

-1. Use the `TEST()` macro to define and name a test function.
+1. Use the `TEST()` macro to define and nameProprietary a test function.
 These are ordinary C++ functions that don't return a value.
 2. In this function, along with any valid C++ statements you want to include, use the various googletest assertions to check values.